 The Winter’s Tale

-Youth and Old Age Theme
+The Winter’s Tale Theme of Youth and Old Age

 The Winter’s Tale dramatizes a divide between the younger generation and their parents.
 The older generation (Leontes and Polixenes) is responsible for the loss of innocence, the disunion of families and friends, and immense suffering and heartache.
 When the younger generation (Perdita and Florizel) comes of age, their youthful love has the effect of restoring families and reigniting hope for the future.
 Yet, not all of the “sins of the fathers” can be redeemed by the younger generation.
 The permanent deaths of young Mammilius and old Antigonus remind us that some things are lost forever and cannot be resurrected.
 Because children are portrayed as “copies” or replicas of their parents, Shakespeare also leaves us with a sense that the younger generation could grow up to repeat their parents’ mistakes.